 Further, the precepts are principles, not rules.
 It's up to us to decide how to apply the principles.
 This takes a greater degree of discipline and self-honesty than the legalistic, "just follow the rules and don't ask questions" approach to ethics.
-The Buddha said "be a lamp onto yourself."
+The Buddha said "be a refuge onto yourself."
 He taught how to use our own judgments about religious and moral teachings.

 Indeed, I would say that a person who remains in the grip of self-centered views and who has little compassion in his heart is not a moral person, no matter how many rules he follows.
 Such a person always finds a way to bend the rules to disregard and exploit others.

 Specific Sexual Issues